Julian9B/student_projects/cpp/unit_tests_fizzbuzz/description.md

 FizzBuzz is very simple exercise of assertion using gtests.

-## Content
+## Code

-First, we have a file called 'functions.cpp' where we have one function.
+Firstly, we have a file called 'functions.cpp' where we have one function.
 It returns 'Fizz' when given number is divided by 3, 'Buzz' when divided by 5, and 'FizzBuzz' when divided by both.

 ```cpp
 string fizzbuzz(int number) {